jpmckinney/pupa-ruby/README.md

 The `json-schema` gem is slow compared to, for example, [JSV](https://github.com/garycourt/JSV).
 Setting the `--no-validate` switch and running JSON Schema validations separately can further reduce a scraper's running time.

 The [pupa-validate](https://npmjs.org/package/pupa-validate) npm package can be used to validate JSON documents using the faster JSV.
 In an example case, using JSV instead of the `json-schema` gem reduced by half the time to validate 10,000 documents.

+### Ruby version

+Pupa.rb requires Ruby 2.x.
+If you have already made all the above optimizations, you may notice a significant improvement by using Ruby 2.1, which has better garbage collection than Ruby 2.0.

 ### Profiling